 Tips: You could create a mini Christmas market tour including nearby Prague and Dresden.

-Where to Stay: Puro Hotel Wroclaw or search our Christmas hotels.
+Where to Stay: Stay at Puro Hotel Wroclaw is a well-rated hotel near the Christmas market.

 Hotels near Wroclaw Christmas Market

 You’ll want to stay in Stare Miasto, the beautiful historic city centre in Wroclaw.

 I suggest staying at Puro Hotel Wroclaw as it’s one of the nicest hotels in the city, but it’s reasonably priced.
 It’s only 5 minutes to the markets, and a nice supermarket is conveniently located opposite.